Crossroads (British TV series): Carlton era

 The series was reduced to four episodes a week from 10 September 2001 until July/August 2002 before increasing 5 episodes per week until 30 August 2002.
 From there, the series went into a hiatus from until January 2003, during which time further changes were made.

 The remodelled series, under producer Yvon Grace, appeared to be a self-consciously camp parody with Jane Asher playing a new central character, Angel Samson.
 The series also featured appearances from Kate O'Mara and Anne Charleston, as well as light entertainment names including Lionel Blair, Les Dennis and Tim Brooke-Taylor.
 This remodelled revival also launched the careers of Freema Agyeman (Doctor Who, Law & Order: UK), Luke Roberts (Holby City and Mile High), Lucy Pargeter, Shauna Shim and Jessica Fox.

 Yvon Grace admitted she was aiming the new Crossroads towards an LGBT audience, but fans were displeased by her ambivalence towards unresolved storylines from the 2001–2002 run.
 Plans were in place to bring Adam Chance back on a three-month contract in a last attempt to bring in more viewers; actor Tony Adams said that a down-on-his luck Adam would have been taken under Angel's wing as her personal assistant.
 But as rating continued declining, the revived series was also axed in March 2003, with the final episode being broadcast on Friday 30 May.

 The 2003 series was roundly criticised for moving too far away from the premise of the original 1964–88 series and the initial 2001–02 series, as well as for becoming "too camp".
 Jane Asher later apologised to fans for the way the 2003 series went.
-The ending scene of the final episode of the (second) revival was considered by many long-term fans to be quite weird and a bizarre surprise, where the entire revived run was revealed to have been entirely in the imagination of a supermarket worker, as the Irish Mirror reports here.
+The ending scene of the final episode of the (second) revival was considered by many long-term fans to be quite weird and a bizarre surprise, where the entire revived run was revealed to have been entirely the daydream of a supermarket worker, as the Irish Mirror reports here.